Zethax5/Zethax5/README.md

 - 👋 Hi, I’m @Zethax5
 - I’m interested in anything related to computers, especially game design.
 - Currently in college taking general education.
+- I only code as a hobby, usually to mod the games I play.
-- If you're looking to collaborate, email me at agentsilverredacted@gmail.com
+- Open to collaborations.
+Hit me up on Discord if you're interested at Zethax#7331

 <!---
 Zethax5/Zethax5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.